 CO1 Describe fundamental concepts of image processing, its scope and applications.
-CO2 Explain 2D convolution in spatial & frequency domain and their implications in convolutions in convolution in spatial & frequency domain and their implications in convolutions in convolution in spatial & frequency domain and their implications in convolutions in con CO3 Restore images using various schemes & adaptive filters and process color images.
+CO2 Explain 2D convolution in spatial & frequency domain and their implications in developing various high-pass & low-pass filters.
+CO3 Restore images using various schemes & adaptive filters and process color images.
 CO4 Segment and compress images using various techniques as per application requirement.
 CO5 Perform video coding and segmentation using various techniques & standards.

 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.